 - NHS Student Activity Information Forms are available on-line via GoogleDocs.
 There is a second form (signature form) that needs to be printed- this form is for candidate and parent/guardian signatures, this form must be hand delivered to Mrs. Cole-Pardun (room 224) prior to the deadline.

 - Once a list of eligible candidates is compiled, faculty and staff input requested on a ‘Faculty Evaluation Form'.
 (The actual selection of members is made by the five appointed members of the Faculty Council.)
 Point totals from the faculty ratings are not considered as ‘votes' , and are not the sole determinants of membership.
 The faculty does not vote on individual students, rather they comment on areas of honesty, integrity, reliability, courtesy, citizenship.
-The point totals are given to the Faculty Council (who shall remain anonymous) as additional information when considering selections.
+The feedback is given to the Faculty Council (who shall remain anonymous) as additional information when considering selections.
 Input from faculty is confidential.
-Written comments from Faculty only become part of the evaluative process if they are accompanied by a signature.

 - Appeals in cases of non-selection: Contact the Chapter Advisors and request a meeting.
 The Chapter Advisors will explain how decisions regarding the Faculty Councils were made.
-There are no appeals to the Faculty Councils decision, however if a procedural error was made, you have the right to appeal to the Principal.
+There are no appeals to the Faculty Councils decision.

 Questions and Answers about the National Honor Society